Los Angeles Wildfires

 City College of San Francisco Student Health Services promotes student success and the well-being of the whole student: physically, mentally, and socially.
 Student Health Services strives to provide high-quality, accessible, and culturally responsive health care.

 Student health does not provide 24-hour medical or psychological services.
-If you are experiencing a life-threatening or psychological Emergency, please call 911 or go to your nearest Emergency Room.
-If you are experiencing an Urgent Medical matter, please contact your nearest Urgent Care Clinic.
+If you are experiencing a life-threatening medical emergency, please call 911 or go to your nearest emergency room.
+If you are experiencing a life-threatening psychological emergency, please call 988 or go to your nearest emergency room.

 Health Alerts